Books for helping children manage friendship problems

 - Children’s books about shyness

-This is not a sponsored post, I wrote it in response to questions I am frequently asked during my parenting clinics.
-However, it does contain affiliate links (which means that if you click through from this post and buy one of these books, I will get a small fee).
-For more info, see my Disclosure Notice.
+*This is not a sponsored post, I wrote it in response to questions I am frequently asked during my parenting clinics.
+However, it does contain affiliate links which means that if you click through from this post and buy a book, the Positive Parenting Project will receive a small commission.
+There is no additional charge to you.
+This helps us keep providing free content.
+For more info, see Disclosure Notice.
+The age ranges are those recommended by the publishers.

 Leave a Reply